Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 Vrbo Hosts can choose between two service fee models, based on their estimated annual income.
 They may opt for a $499 annual subscription fee that covers all the bookings they get on the platform throughout the year.

 The other option is to pay a booking fee for each individual booking.
-In this case, hosts are charged a 5% commission on the rental amount and any extra fees (like a cleaning fee) plus a 3% credit card processing fee.
+In this case, hosts are charged a 5% commission on the rental amount and any extra Vrbo fees (like a cleaning fee) plus a 3% credit card processing fee.

 If a host can ensure that he/she will exceed the minimum number of bookings to cover the costs, the annual subscription may help save on hosting fees.
 So, if you are a full-time, all-year-round host whose income is higher than $10,000, a subscription model will make more sense.